-Cons / Sunpentown’s hot plate doesn’t brown as evenly as some of the other top-rated cooktops on our list.
+Cons / It doesn’t brown as evenly as some of the other burners we reviewed.

-Verdict / Sunpentown’s induction hot plate offers one of the fastest heating times of any hot plate on our lineup.
-It also does a good job of heating foods slowly and gently at its lowest setting.
+Verdict / The Sunpentown SR-1884SS heats faster than most of the hot plates we tested.
+It also does a good job of heating food slowly and gently at its lowest setting.

 When we tested it, the Sunpentown SR-1884SS induction hot plate brought water to a full rolling boil very quickly – on its highest setting, it took only slightly over four minutes.
 On the other hand, when we put it on its lowest setting to melt chocolate in a double boiler, it barely emitted heat.
 In this test, it took the SR-1884SS a little over 17 minutes to melt the chocolate, which is longer than most of the hot plates we reviewed.